Roberto (footballer, born 1998)

-Roberto Pinheiro da Rosa (born 3 June 1998), simply known as Roberto, is a Brazilian footballer who plays as a centre-back for Inter de Limeira.
+Roberto Pinheiro da Rosa (born 3 June 1998), simply known as Roberto, is a Brazilian footballer who plays as a centre-back for Brusque.

-Professional career
+Career

 Roberto joined the youth academy of Internacional in 2014.
-Roberto made his professional debut with Internacional in a 1-0 Campeonato Gaúcho win over Esporte Clube São Luiz on 20 January 2019.
+He made his professional debut with Internacional in a 1–0 Campeonato Gaúcho win over Esporte Clube São Luiz on 20 January 2019.
 On 3 March 2019, Roberto signed a three-year contract with Internacional until 2022.